Estate Planning for Elderly Parents

 Simplify late-life planning with Trustworthy’s award-winning software and expert advisors.

 Talking about estate planning for aging parents is challenging, but it's necessary.
-Sadly, many families avoid having these discussions because they don't understand estate planning, believe the timing isn't right, or are concerned about how their relatives will react.
+Sadly, many families avoid having these discussions because they don't understand estate planning, believe the timing isn't right, or are concerned about parents' reactions.

-You probably think of estate preparation for senior parents as simply creating a Last Will and Testament or Trust.
+You may think of estate preparation for senior parents as simply creating a will or a trust.
 However, the estate planning process for elderly parents is actually extensive due to the amount of thought that goes into it.

-The following tips for your talk may be useful:
+The following tips for your talk may be helpful:

 1. Maintain open communication with other relatives.
 Try to incorporate other relatives, such as siblings, while talking about this with your parents.
 It is best to be open and honest with your family.
 This includes talking about long-term care planning.
 Sadly, injuries or diseases that demand long-term care are often unpredictable, so you should plan for these.